stormid/components/packages/validate/README.md

 Fields without data-val error messages will show the default messages for the failed validator (see options below).

+#### Including values in error messages
-To include the user input value in your error message, place a token "{{value}}" within the message string and the script will replace it at the time of validation.  eg "{{value}} is not a valid email address" will become "test@test is not a valid email address"
+To include the user input value in your error message, place a token "{{value}}" within the message string and the script will replace it at the time of validation.  e.g. "{{value}} is not a valid email address" will become "test@test is not a valid email address".

+If a validation group contains more than one field, the values of these will be returned as a comma seperated list within the message.
+For example:  "{{value}} are not valid inputs" becomes "test1, test2 are not valid inputs".

 ## Options